Updates from Heron’s Key Leadership Team

-- Residents in Penrose Harbor who receive a diagnosis of COVID-19 are isolated in their rooms away from other people and staff will follow the most recent Public Health recommendations for care of patients with COVID-19.
+- Residents in Penrose Harbor who receive a diagnosis of COVID-19 will be isolated in their rooms away from other people and staff will follow the most recent Public Health recommendations for care of patients with COVID-19.

 - Penrose Harbor and Herons’ Key staff and volunteers are prohibited from disclosing protected and confidential health information, except as otherwise provided by law or with the resident’s consent.

-Penrose Harbor skilled nursing is accepting direct admissions as there are no current cases of COVID-19 on the Heron’s Key campus..
+Penrose Harbor skilled nursing is accepting direct admissions as there are no current cases of COVID-19 in skilled nursing.
 We remain highly focused on infection control best practices training with staff and residents.

 Thank you for your support and understanding as we work diligently to ensure the safety, health and wellbeing of residents and staff.
 For the most current information about COVID-19 and coronaviruses, we recommend visiting the CDC https://www.cdc.gov/coronavirus/2019-ncov/index.html or Department of Health https://www.doh.wa.gov/Emergencies/Coronavirus websites.